OfirGavish/EntraExtension/README.md

 ## 🚀 Quick Start

 ### Prerequisites
-- Chrome browser (Manifest V3 compatible)
+- Microsoft Edge browser (or Chrome/other Chromium-based browsers)
 - Microsoft Entra ID (Azure AD) admin account with one of these roles:
   - Global Administrator
   - User Administrator